Add an Oracle JD Edwards app

 Create a containing group

-• Best practice, create an optional group to be assigned to the application.
+Create an optional group to assign to the app.

-• Create the JD Edwards application and required policy.
+Create the JD Edwards app and the required policy.

-• Test the application, possibly using header and policy simulation as required.
+Test the app using header and policy simulation.